Path Configurations (Change-Based Triggers)

 ## How Path Configurations Work

-A workspace evaluates two sources of trigger paths on every incoming VCS event:
+A workspace evaluates two sources of trigger paths on every incoming VCS push event:

 1. **Working directory** — the workspace's own root module path, set when the workspace is created.
 Any change to a file under this path triggers a run on the workspace.

 2. **Path configurations** — one or more additional `{repository, path}` entries declared on the workspace.
-Any change to a file matched by an entry triggers a run on the workspace.
+Any push that modifies a file matched by an entry triggers a run on the workspace.

 A match against **either** the working directory or any single path configuration is sufficient to trigger the run.
-Path configurations are **trigger-only**: when a run is triggered, the runner still executes from the workspace's working directory.
+Path configurations are **trigger-only**: when a run is triggered, the runner still executes from the workspace's working directory in the workspace's own repository.
 The matched paths are only used to decide *whether* to trigger; they do not change *what* is executed.

 ### Run Type by Event